 Below are step-by-step instructions on how to make lemon garlic scallops and asparagus:

-- Steam asparagus: Fill a steamer pot one-third of the way with water and bring to a boil and reduce to medium heat.
-Steam the asparagus until vibrant green and tender, about 4-5 minutes.
-(If you don't have a steamer, blanch the asparagus in boiling water until vibrant green and tender, about 1-3 minutes.
-Then strain).
+- Steam the asparagus: Fill a steamer pot with one-third of water and bring to a boil, then reduce to medium heat.
+Steam the asparagus until vibrant and tender, about 4-5 minutes.
+(If you don't have a steamer pot, blanch it in boiling water until vibrant and tender, about 1-3 minutes, and strain.

-- Season asparagus: Divide cooked asparagus between large serving plates.
-Season asparagus with salt and black pepper to taste and drizzle 2 teaspoon of olive oil over top.
+- Season asparagus: Divide cooked asparagus between large serving plates and season with salt and black pepper to taste.
+Then drizzle 2 teaspoon olive oil on top.
 Set aside and cover to keep warm.

-- Prepare scallops: Pat dry scallops with paper towels to remove excess moisture.
-Evenly sprinkle salt and black pepper on both sides.
+- Prepare the scallops: Pat dry the scallops with paper towels to remove excess moisture.
+Evenly sprinkle salt and black pepper on both sides and set aside.

-- Cook scallops: Increase to medium-high heat, and quickly place scallops in a single layer, adding them in clockwise pattern starting at 12 o'clock, so you'll know which one to flip and remove first.
-Fry on each side for 2-3 minutes or until edges are golden brown.
+- Cook scallops: Increase to medium-high heat, and quickly place scallops in a single layer, adding them in clockwise pattern starting at 12 o'clock, to know which one to flip and remove first.
+Fry on each side for 2-3 minutes, or until edges are golden brown.
 Avoid moving them around for a proper sear.

-- Add lemon juice: Then add fresh lemon juice over the scallops.
+- Add lemon juice: Then squeeze fresh lemon juice over the scallops.
 Let the juice deglaze the pan for another 30 seconds.
-Divide and transfer the cooked scallops between the serving plates.
+Transfer and divide the scallops between the serving plates.

 - Serve with sauce: Pour the sauce from the pan over the scallops and enjoy!